 Both small farmer organisations owned and governed by the farmers themselves and tea plantations that comply with strict Fairtrade Standards for hired labour can become Fairtrade certified.
 Fairtrade Standards for tea include an origin-specific Fairtrade Minimum Price, which acts as a safety net against the unpredictable market.
 Standards also include payment of the additional Fairtrade Premium of US$ 0.50/kg black tea, for producers to invest as they see fit.
 Examples include putting resources into better farming so they can earn more money for their crops, or it could be for education, clean water and clinics for the community.

-On plantations, workers invest almost half of their Premium in community services such as housing, education and healthcare.
+On plantations, workers invest over 80% of their Premium in services for workers and their families and almost 11% in community services such as housing, education and healthcare.
 However, Fairtrade certified organisations sell only around 7 percent of their tea on Fairtrade terms – this means they don’t benefit from being certified to the extent that they could.

 Read more about why tea growers, workers and pickers need support and what Fairtrade is doing to make a difference.